Hwang-seongmin/computer_graphics/README.md

 # Computer_graphics (OpenGL)

 ## Description
-This material was used in Ajou University Computer Graphics class.Therefore, the authority of the data belongs to Professor Hyun-Jun Shin and Seong-Min Hwang.
+This material was used in Ajou University Computer Graphics class.
+Therefore, the authority of the data belongs to Professor Hyun-Jun Shin and Seong-Min Hwang.

 ## Apple
 ![사과](https://user-images.githubusercontent.com/90667568/228027775-ed3c12d6-8fb4-4cdc-aab3-72c77d5b0596.JPG)